 2.3.2.1 Definition

-Chemicals under pressure are mixtures containing 50% or more by mass of liquids or solids (e.g., pastes or powders) and one or more gases, in pressure receptacles other than aerosol dispensers, at a pressure of 200 kPa (gauge) or more at 20 °C. The gas can be a compressed, liquefied or dissolved gas under pressure. sgas at a pressure of 200 kPa (gauge) or more at 20°C in pressure receptacles other than aerosol dispensers and which are not classified as gases under pressure
+Chemicals under pressure are liquids or solids (e.g., pastes or powders), pressurized with a gas at a pressure of 200 kPa (gauge) or more at 20°C in pressure receptacles other than aerosol dispensers and which are not classified as gases under pressure.

 Note: Chemicals under pressure typically contain 50% or more by mass of liquids or solids whereas mixtures containing more than 50% gases are typically considered as gases under pressure.

-NOTE: Mixtures, containing less than 50% by mass of liquids or solids, (e.g., pastes or powders), should be considered for classification as gases under pressure (see chapter 2.5) or, if not meeting the criteria for classification as gases under pressure, should be considered for other physical hazard classes appropriate for liquids or solids (see decision logic 2.3.2).

 2.3.2.2 Classification criteria

-2.3.2.2.1 Mixtures containing liquids or solids (i.e., pastes or powders) and gases, in pressure receptacles other than an aerosol dispenser are classified as chemicals under pressure if they contain 50 % or more of liquids and/or solids and the pressure in the receptacle is higher than 200 kPa at 20 °C. They are classified in one of three categories of this hazard class, according to Table 2.3.2, depending on their content of flammable components and their heat of combustion (see 2.3.2.4.1).
+2.3.2.2.1 Chemicals under pressure are classified in one of three categories of this hazard class, according to Table 2.3.2, depending on their content of flammable components and their heat of combustion (see 2.3.2.4.1).

 2.3.2.2.2 Flammable components are components which are classified as flammable according to the GHS criteria, i.e.: